emnify/product-docs/docs/services/events/index.md

 ---
 description: Learn the basics and structure of emnify events
+slug: /emnify-system-events
 ---

-# Get started with events
+# emnify system events

 The emnify system generates several types of events.
 These events allow you to track notable system occurrences based on behavior.